nbalepur/QG-vs-QA-anon/README.md

 ## Dataset

-Our dataset contains 3450 question/answer pairs across four categories (Number, Number + Text, Easy Facts, Hard Facts), and can be accessed through Huggingface [here](https://huggingface.co/datasets/nbalepur/QG-vs-QA)
+Our dataset contains 3450 question/answer pairs across four categories (Number, Number + Text, Easy Facts, Hard Facts), and can be accessed through the "data" folder with the submission

 ## Setup